vl-radu/learn-django/README.md

-This repo will be used for django learning and testting.
+This repo will be used for django learning and testing.